Resources on LGBTQ people and the Bible

 Passages that have been used to reject modern, committed gay relationships: Gen 19:1-29; Judg 19:1-30; Lev 18:22; Lev 20:13; Jude 5-7; Rom 1:18-27; 1Cor 6:9-17; 1Tim 1:10

 Questions we've been asking: Do these passages refer to orientation or behavior?
 What sort behavior was going on?
 Was it in the context of marriage or even a committed relationship?
 Is it more likely that the behavior was consensual or non-consensual?
-Is it likely that the behavior took place between people of equal societal status or appropriate age?
+Is it likely that the behavior took place between people of equal societal status or appropriate age (read: what were the power dynamics in these relationships)?
 What was the original author/reader's primary paradigm surrounding sexual roles?
 Was sexual orientation a well-developed concept at the time?
 What are the words being used in Hebrew/Greek and how are they used in other areas of the Bible and/or other writings of antiquity?
 Is an absence of gay relationships in the Bible proof that God rejects them?
 How do my upbringing, traditional Christian teachings, and my general sense of discomfort with the idea of gay sex influence my approach to this issue?
 Is it possible that if those things were stripped away I would be able to read these passages with different eyes?

 God and the Gay Christian